ruslanmv/ruslanmv.github.io/_posts/2022-01-02-Top-Big-Tech-Data-Science-Questions.md

 We also know that the coefficient of our feature (hours) is 1.5046.
 But what does this 1.5046 represent?

 In general, a logistic regression coefficient represents the change in log-odds ratio for having the outcome per unit change in our feature.
-In other words, increasing our feature by 1 unit increases the odds ratio by e^θ*e**θ*
+In other words, increasing our feature by 1 unit increases the odds ratio by $$e^θ$$.

 Using the example above, we know that the coefficient of our feature is 1.5046.
 Thus, we can compute the odds ratio as follows:

-e^{1.5046}=4.5
+$$e^{1.5046}=4.5$$

 And we have a positive sign, which means that an increase in the hours spent studying by 1 unit (let's say one 1 hour) multiplies the odds of the student passing the exam by 4.5.